 All states are subject to the federal minimums, but your state may be more restrictive.
 If you're making decisions for your business, double-check with your employment attorney.
 You don't want to accidentally violate the FLSA regulations.

 What about paying double time for overtime employees?

 Double time pay is when an employer pays an employee twice their hourly rate of pay.
 For example, an employee who is typically paid $14 an hour is paid. $28 an hour.
-According to the DOL, employers have no requirement to pay double-time to employees.
+According to the DOL, employers have no requirement to pay double-time pay to employees.
 But, double-time may be negotiated in an employment contract.

 State laws may require overtime or double-time pay, though.
 In California, for example, employers must pay double time for all hours worked over 12 in any workday.
 They must also pay double time for all hours worked over eight on the seventh consecutive day of work in a workweek.

-However, certain instances exist where an employer might want to pay double-time pay as a goodwill gesture to employees.
+However, certain instances exist where an employer might want to pay employees double-time pay as a goodwill gesture to employees.
 Two that immediately come to mind are when an employee works on a holiday or when an employee must miss a company-sponsored event because the employee has to work.

 Overtime rules are fairly straightforward if you stay in touch with your state DOL to ensure that you are properly compensating your employees.